 This classe is divided into two sections: (which may be taken separately)

-SECTION #1: Instrument Survey: Explore the 8-10 instruments that are size appropriate including (but not limited to): Violin, Cello, Drums, Glockenspiel (like a keyboard played with mallets), Flute, Recorder, Guitar, Ukulele.
+SECTION #1: Instrument Survey: Explore the 8-10 instruments that are size appropriate including (but not limited to): Violin, Cello, Drums, Glockenspiel (like a keyboard played with mallets), Flute, Recorder, Guitar, Ukulele, and piano/keyboard.

 SECTION #2: Keyboard Overview: Learn keyboard basics: (geography, music reading) and play simple songs to help prepare for private lessons.
 Find out more about Instrument Prep and see scheduled classes.